AdaCore/e3-core/CONTRIBUTING.md

 Code conventions
 ----------------

-All code should follow [PEP8](https://www.python.org/dev/peps/pep-0008/) (the only exception is `e3/platform_db.py`).
+All code should follow [PEP8](https://www.python.org/dev/peps/pep-0008/).
 We also expect that [PyFlakes](https://pypi.python.org/pypi/pyflakes) has been run before sending a patch.

 All logging done by `E3` must be done via a logger returned by the function `e3.log.getLogger`.
 Very verbose logging can be achieved by adding calls to